 The kennel is small but mighty – we maintain around 25-35 dogs at any given time, raising a couple litters a year and selling a few pups from each to maintain our small size.

-If interested in reading our entire race history, look to the tabs on the right, and you can also find our race plans for the next couple years.
+If interested in reading our entire race history, look to the tabs on the left, and you can also find our race plans for the next couple years.
 If you want to see more photos of the team, you can check out the photos galleries in the tab up top.
 Shoot us an email if you want more info about Meredith or the kennel!

 Fun On The Run Kennel